-While lapping the 1.5 miles of Jamaica Pond four times, Bill and I fell into our traditional roles with me peppering him with questions, and he as the modest responder.
+While lapping the 1.5 miles of Jamaica Pond three times, Bill and I fell into our traditional roles, me peppering him with questions, and he as the modest responder.
 As always, I carried a cassette recorder to tape our conversation for a later broadcast on my Runner’s Digest radio show.
 With the crunch of our footfalls as a backdrop, I asked what had he learned in 1981, given that it was the first year in seven years that he hadn’t won either the Boston or New York City Marathons.

 “Even though I didn’t win Boston and didn’t even run New York City, I was pleased overall with my year,” Bill said amidst the easy pace.
 “I got third at Boston in 2:10, but I began my season a lot earlier than in the past.
 I ran Houston in January and Tokyo after that.
 So by the time I reached the end of the year, I learned that I can’t run 35 races a year anymore.”